-The First strike soft bait is a wonderful rat and mice killer that has to be feed continuously for the rodents to suffocate to death.
+The First strike soft bait is a wonderful rat and mice killer that has to be fed continuously for the rodents to suffocate to death.
 It is very easy to use and has an excellent aroma that attracts the rats to it.
 Baiting this mouse poison is easy due to its soft nature.
 Simply identify the key areas where rats and mice are located and start eliminating them one by one as they feed on this lethal bait.
-In this First Strike Soft Bait review, I have tried to explained everything that you need to know.
+In this First Strike Soft Bait review, I have tried to explain everything that you need to know.
 Using this rodenticide would give you a better result than other glue traps or snap traps.

-Q. Where should I place the soft baits?
+Q. Where should I place the new soft baits?

 Ans.
 Look for areas where there is a high activity of rodents.
 Things like urine, feces, gnawing, and scratches should be identified.
 Then, place your baits in these areas.
 Also, identify hideouts places for rats and mice and place the baits in or near their dwelling areas.

 Q. What active ingredient is used in First Strike soft bait?

 Ans.
-First strike soft bait comes with defithialone as the active ingredient.
+First strike soft baits come with Defithialone as the active ingredient.
 But it also has bromadiolone which is slow in killing and takes at least 4 to 5 days to suffocate the rodent to death.

 Q. How do I keep rodent baits away from my pets and kids?